A-childs-encyclopedia/-HCJedit-/README.md

 HCJedit is a modern open-source code editor for HTML, CSS and JavaScript that's *built* in HTML, CSS and JavaScript.

-This is a fork of a [project](https://github.com/adobe/Brackets) previously maintained by Adobe.
+This is a fork of a [project](https://github.com/brackets-cont/brackets) currently maintained by Brackets-cont.
+**please wait for unique features**

 What makes HCJedit different from other web code editors?